The guiding principles:

 Click or tap on an item to see the full text.

-FIXING ANY PART OF AN EVENT IS AN ABSOLUTE NO-NO
+FIXING ANY PART OF A GAME IS A CRIME

 Some further important advice: